material-motion/material-motion/languages/somelanguage.md

 * **Counterclockwise** – Rotates the object in a counterclockwise motion.

-> Value: º
+> Value: Degrees

 ### Fade

 To change the opacity / transparency of an object.

-*Additional parameters:*

-Fade Out - fades the object to 0% opacity from its initial value.
-Fade In - fade the object to 100% opacity from its initial value.

-> Value: %
+> Value: Percentage

 ### Tint